 To accomplish the goal, an organizational change management (OCM) plan, which includes OCM communications, sponsorship, coaching, training, and resistance management.
-The OCM Plan is a subsidiary plan to this document and will be in (in development, will be posted under "deliverables" on the WPC Project Page when approved- tentatively August 2022).
+The OCM Plan is a subsidiary plan (total of 13, one for each LWDB and also ITSD) to this document and are located on the WPC Project Page.
 The following activities will support the development of a structured change management approach:

-- An assessment of the change and its impact on the organization - An assessment of the organization's readiness for change - An assessment of the strength of the sponsorship coalition

-- An assessment of the risks and impact on successful adoption - Focus on using ADKAR throughout project and ensure project team knows and understands importance of ADKAR - Feedback processes have been established to gather information from employees to determine how effectively the change is being adopted. - Resistance to change is managed effectively and change successes are celebrated, both in private and in public.
+- An assessment of the change and its impact on the organization - An assessment of the organization's readiness for change - An assessment of the strength of the sponsorship coalition - An assessment of the risks and impact on successful adoption - Focus on using ADKAR throughout project and ensure project team knows and understands importance of ADKAR - Feedback processes have been established to gather information from employees to determine how effectively the change is being adopted. - Resistance to change is managed effectively and change successes are celebrated, both in private and in public.